-Personalization should demonstrate that you understand the individual’s needs and interests.
+Personalisation should demonstrate that you understand the individual’s needs and interests.
 It should be timely and two-way — meaning you’re reaching out at the right time and allowing an easy way for the consumer to connect with you.
 And as you’ll see in the examples below, it requires plain speaking and transparency.
 Another way to say this?
 Be human.

-Personalization and Consumer Trust in Banking
+Personalisation and Consumer Trust in Banking

 Transparency is important in all industries for a healthy business-customer relationship.
 But it’s especially essential when it comes to banking.
 More than ever, people need to know their finances are being handled by someone they can trust — especially in the COVID and post-COVID era, when many customers (32%) are struggling financially and trust in banks has largely flatlined.

 In another example, JPMorgan Chase created a video that walks small business owners through how to use their new account.
-It includes the name of the small business, personalized tips for that business owner and more.
+It includes the name of the small business, personalised tips for that business owner and more.

 As an onboarding video, it’s also a great way to welcome the customer individually, starting the relationship off right to strengthen loyalty going forward.